S3Stellar/ChickenInvaders/README.md

 # ChickenInvaders
-Chicken invaders game, project in android course at Afeka
+A game made in framework of semesterial course of android at Afeka